-- All parallel CTs must be exactly the same part number: same amp rating, same frame size, and same style.
+- All parallel CTs must be exactly the same part number and rated current.
 Different CT models have different internal burden resistors, so combining them in parallel will not work correctly.

 - Do not exceed the maximum amperage rating of any individual CT.
 See ACTL-0750 Maximum Amps and ACTL-1250 Maximum Amps.